litstack/litstack/docs/docs/getting-started/installation.md

 ## Setup

 An existing Laravel project is required to install Fjord.
-In addition, an existing database connection is required.
+As well a database connection is also required.

 ## Requirements